SouthGreenPlatform/trainings/_pages/hpc/hpcPractice.md

 4) Generate a png image with mummerplot

-Retrieve the script /data2/formation/script/alignment.sh into your /home/formation
+- Retrieve the script /data2/formation/script/alignment.sh into your /home/formation

-launch the script with qsub:
+- launch the script with qsub:

 `qsub -q formation.q alignment.sh`

+- Do a `ls -altr` in your `/home/formationX`.
+What do you notice?

+- Launch the following command to obtain info on the finished job:

+`qacct -j JOB_ID`

+- Open filezilla and retrieve the png image to your computer

+- Launch the following commande to clear the /scratch of the node

+`ssh nodeX rm -r /scratch/formationX*`

 -----------------------